Managing Partner, Board & CEO Services UK

 State-school educated: Dominic was the first member of his family to go to University.
 Enabling social mobility and supporting talented people from disadvantaged backgrounds is a passion for Dominic.
 Over the last decade he has also used his position to champion gender diversity in European Boardrooms.
 With five daughters he has a (future) vested interest!

 He is currently a Non-Executive Director of Premier Media Group, which is Europe’s largest Christian radio, broadcaster and digital media group.
 He is also an adviser to the “25 x 25” Initiative, which is working to get 25 female CEOs in the FTSE100 by 2025.

-He is proficient in Russian, Spanish, French and Italian.
-And speaks basic (now quite rusty!)
+He speaks Russian, Spanish, and French and is fairly proficient in Italian.
+He also speaks basic (now quite rusty!)
 Arabic and Hebrew.

 Dominic gained an MA (Hons) in Russian and International Relations from the University of St Andrews.
 In 2012, he graduated from the University of Chicago Booth School of Business’ Accelerated Development Programme for Senior Managers.